JackDougherty/jack-site/_pages/educ350.md

   - Share advice with classmates

 ### Fri April 7
-- Class meets 1:30-4:10pm
+- Class meets 1:30-4:10pm.
+Reminder: HPS schools closed today for Good Friday
 - In-class peer review of Portfolio 2.
-Revisions due by Sun April 9th 9pm for evaluation by instructor.
+Revisions due on [Organizer](https://tinyurl.com/educ350-organizer) by Sun April 9th 9pm for evaluation by instructor.
+- Start preparing Lesson 3, due on [Organizer](https://tinyurl.com/educ350-organizer) by Fri April 14th 12 noon
   - How and Why to use Visual Advance Organizers (or Agendas) in your launch
   - Show Us the Learning!
 Creative Ways to Collect Assessments
   - Brainstorming about Classroom Management Strategies
-- Start preparing Lesson 3, due before class on Fri April 14th
-- Reminder: HPS schools closed today for Good Friday

 ### Fri April 14
 - Class meets 1:30-4:10pm